Sacred Daily Practice · May 2, 2026

 PhaseWaning Crescent

-The moon is at 3% today — the last sliver before she becomes the dark moon.
-By Friday she will be invisible.
+The moon is at 14% today — the waning crescent in her last bright days before the dark.
+By Saturday she will be reborn as the new moon.
 The waning crescent at this stage is the moon's most generous teaching: she is showing the body how to release elegantly.
 She does not cling to her fullness.
 She does not fight her own waning.
 She simply releases more, and more, and more — until she becomes the dark womb that births the new cycle.
 Today, follow her example.
 What you release now becomes the empty space the new moon can fill on Saturday.

 Today is good for: setting down what is finished, naming what you have outgrown, the small act of forgiveness, the kind goodbye, walking away from what no longer fits without breaking it first.
-The 3% moon is one of the most powerful release-windows of the entire lunar cycle.
-Anything you consciously lay down today gains the moon's full waning support.
+The waning crescent moon in Aries is one of the most decisive release-windows of the entire lunar cycle.
+Anything you consciously lay down today gains the moon's full waning support, with Aries' clean fire behind it.
 The body knows.
 The cairn is ready.
 The new country is three days closer than it was yesterday.

 The Somatic Forecast

-What the moon in waning crescent Gemini asks of you today: which voice are you ready to release, so the truer voice can speak more clearly across the threshold?
+What the moon in waning crescent Aries asks of you today: which thing in your life has actually finished, and which one have you not yet given yourself permission to leave?
 The new moon is three days away.
-Make the room.
-The pilgrim sets the stone down.
-The new country is calling.
+Make the clean cut now.
+The pilgrim turns.
+The stone is set.
+The new country is waiting.

 A Note for Each Sign